calvinfeng/gonotebook/user_auth/README.md

 go get -u github.com/golang/dep/cmd/dep
 ```

-If you are using Mac OS X then it's even easier
+If you are using Mac OS Xtr then it's even easier

 ```
 brew install dep